40ants/cl-brewer/README.md

 * Allowing to generate a complete formula, not just dependencies
 * Having a cli interface that can be used in CI services to generate formulas automatically.

-At the moment there two assumptions:
+At the moment several assumptions were made:

 * We can use `buildapp to make executable`
 * Formula is generated for the system available for asdf